pelmeni dumplings with sour cream

 This post may contain affiliate links.
 Read our full disclosure.

 Pelmeni are the meat version of dumplings!
-Craving cheese-filled Vareniki or Cabbage filled Pierogies?
+Craving cheese-filled Vareniki or Cabbage-filled Pierogies?
 Don’t leave hungry!
 Making pelmeni is a labor of love, but once you have a stash in the freezer, you’ll be set!
-Typically there is two ways to make them, either by hand or with a Dumpling Mold, and did you know you can pipe out the meat filling?
-Easy, I know and if you want to make them even easier or in bulk, then invest in a commercial dumpling machine!
+Typically, there are two ways to make them, either by hand or with a Dumpling Mold, and did you know you can pipe out the meat filling?
+Easy, I know, and if you want to make them even easier or in bulk, then invest in a commercial dumpling machine!

 How Do You Eat Pelmeni?

 There are generally a few ways to eat and prepare Pelmeni.
-Meat dumplings are typically boiled, however sautéing is optional once the dumplings have simmered.
-My ultimate favorite way to eat them is to toss them in vinegar, oil, salt, and pepper, once done then dolloped with sour cream!
+Meat dumplings are typically boiled; however, sautéing is optional once the dumplings have simmered.
+My ultimate favorite way to eat them is to toss them in vinegar, oil, salt, and pepper, once done, dolloped with sour cream!
 My cousin makes a butter dipping sauce seasoned with Vegeta as a side, which also sounds yummy!
 But sour cream, butter, and vinegar are some of the most common ways to enjoy them.

 How to make Pelmeni: